apache/fury-site/docs/specification/xlang_serialization_spec.md

 actually carries a null element, the local `array<T>` field must raise a compatible-read error.
 Null list elements must not be coerced to dense-array default values.
 Reference-tracked list-element framing is separate from nullable element schema.
-A runtime that cannot materialize ref-tracked list elements into a dense array without generic/reference paths may reject that field during compatible classification; if it accepts the field, reference payloads that cannot be represented as dense array element values must fail
+A Fory implementation that cannot materialize ref-tracked list elements into a dense array without generic/reference paths may reject that field during compatible classification; if it accepts the field, reference payloads that cannot be represented as dense array element values must fail